lmorg/murex/docs/commands/stdin.md

 This is where `<stdin>` comes to our rescue:

 ```
-function: example {
+function example {
-    out: "only match 2"
+    out "only match 2"
     <stdin> -> match 2
 }
 ```